katerd/srp/README.md

 Add a new rule that reduces all damage taken via ```TakeDamage``` by 25% if the player is carrying less than half their ```CarryingCapacity```.

-## ...What's gone wrong?

-Even though the public interface for the RpgPlayer looks nice and tidy, the nightmare exists behind the scenes.

-The RpgPlayer has far too much knowledge about what the items are capable of, though initially this may have seemed like a good place to put the logic as the items are *mostly* acting on the player.

-## How to fix it?

-*That would be telling.*